 For those feeling a bit of of wanderlust, it’s hard to winnow down the options when faced with a whole world as your oyster.
 Between all 50 states, let alone the seven continents, how can any traveler (the naturalist, the bookworm, the foodie, the film buff, or really anyone) seeking to broaden their horizons pick where to go?
-In 2019, a chock-full of anniversaries offer an opportunity to narrow your focus and visit standout exhibitions, festivals or rare natural wonders.
-Here are ten destinations for where this particular year has particular significance:
+In 2019, dozens of anniversaries offer an opportunity to narrow your focus and visit standout exhibitions, festivals or rare natural wonders.
+Here are twelve destinations for where this particular year has particular significance:

 The Grand Canyon